jerry1998728/jsitnstay/README.md

-# 🐶 J.Sit & Stay – Multi-Agent RAG-Powered Chatbot Assistant
+# 🐶 J.Sit & Stay – Multi-Agentic RAG-Powered Chatbot Assistant

-J.Sit & Stay is an intelligent, multi-agent chatbot built to automate and streamline customer intake and service for a pet-sitting business.
-Powered by cutting-edge GenAI technologies, the assistant answers user questions, processes bookings, and provides personalized care insights — reducing manual input and elevating the client experience.
+J.Sit & Stay is an intelligent, multi-agentic chatbot built to automate and streamline customer intake and service for my pet-sitting business.
+Powered by cutting-edge GenAI technologies, the assistant answers user questions, processes bookings, and provides personalized care insights using my specific knowledge base—reducing manual input and elevating the client experience.

 ---